 • Depth: 20 inches/1.6 ft

-How Much Does It Cost To Install An Alcove Tub?
+How Much Does It Cost To Install An Alcove Bathtub?

-The cost may also increase to $1,000 to $3,000 once additional amenities like powered jets are included in the installation.
+The cost may also increase from $1,000 to $3,000 once additional amenities like powered jets or whirlpool features are included in the installation.

-To help you more with your decision, here is a table for the differences that alcove and drop in tubs have with each other.
+To help you more with your decision, here is a table for the differences that both bathtubs have from each other.

 Alcove Tub | Drop In Tub |